ofattouh/osir-tool-staging/wp-content/plugins/gravity-forms-pdf-extended/README.txt

 == Installation ==

-Gravity PDF can be run on most shared web hosting without any issues.
+Gravity PDF can be run on most modern shared web hosting without any issues.
 It requires **PHP 7.3+** and at least 128MB of WP Memory.
 You'll also need to be running WordPress 5.3+ and have [Gravity Forms 2.5+](https://rocketgenius.pxf.io/c/1211356/445235/7938) (affiliate link).

 [You'll find detailed installation instructions at docs.gravitypdf.com](https://docs.gravitypdf.com/v6/users/five-minute-install).